ysafonov/Security-Log-Anonymizor/README.md

 ## Anonymization of Sensitive Data Using Meta Keys

 To effectively anonymize the detected sensitive values using meta keys, it is essential to perform the mapping of these meta keys.
-The meta keys were categorized into lists based on the type of data they represent and then mapped to more general data categories, as shown in **Table 1**, **Table 2** and **Table 3**.
+The meta keys were categorized into lists based on the type of data they represent and then mapped to more general data categories, as shown in **Table 1** and **Table 2**.
 This approach simplifies the process, as many meta keys point to the same data category but use different names.

 To ensure that the data maintains its original format while only the values are changed, the generalized categories are further mapped to corresponding anonymization functions.